orjwan98/KamSafer/README.md

 # KamSafer
-A React js app made for Mercy Corps employee uses MC cars, to register information about his trip for business or personal purpose .
+A React js app made for Mercy Corps employee uses MC cars .
 > Our client : Anam Raheem

 ## What is KamSafer?